coleifer/huey/docs/signals.rst

        emitted for this task.
      - None
    * - ``SIGNAL_EXPIRED``
-     - Task's expiration time has passed; it will not be executed.
+     - Task's expiration time has passed, so it will not be executed.
      - None
    * - ``SIGNAL_LOCKED``
      - Task could not acquire its lock (:py:meth:`Huey.lock_task`).
 The